dzida/colors-classifier/README.md

 # colors-classifier
-Image analysis tools that allows to get the most dominant color name from image.
+Image analysis tools that allows to get the most dominant color names from an image.

 ## Problem
-Having an image, what are the most dominant colors represented on it?
+Having an image, what are the most dominant colors on it?
+Would two different people name colors the same way?
+How all possible colors that could be displayed (eg. 24bit RGB = 65536 colors) should be assigned to a "human friendly name" of a color.
+What does a difference between color mean?

 There are a few concerns that need to be examined before addressing this issue.

 ### Base colors palette